About the Artist

 Patricia Saxton has spent a lifetime crafting all things art and writing.
 Exhibited widely throughout the New York/Philadelphia metropolitan areas before moving west, Saxton is an equally accomplished painter, illustrator and graphic designer.
 Creative director of design firm Saxton Studio, she is also the author-illustrator of an inspirational design book (52 Weeks of Peace) and three best-selling children's books (Book of Mermaids, Book of Fairies, Book of Dragons).
 Her approach across mediums is both intuitive and disciplined, with an eye for detail and a spirit of originality using a palette that reflects a deep sensitivity for light and color.

-A New Jersey native and graduate of Wittenberg University, Saxton currently resides in Sedona, Arizona and is represented there by Rumi Tree Art Gallery at 40 Soldiers Pass Road.
-If you're in town, this beautiful gallery is a must visit!
+A New Jersey native and graduate of Wittenberg University, Saxton currently resides in Sedona, Arizona.

 ASKING AN ARTIST TO TALK ABOUT HIS WORK IS LIKE ASKING A PLANT TO DISCUSS HORTICULTURE.
 [JEAN COCTEAU]